sbormann/ioBroker.iqontrol/README.md

     * Note upper and lower case

+## Fonts
+* You can upload your own font files in the Images/Widgets-Tab into the folder /userfonts
+* In the Options-Tab you have several places where these fonts can be chosen
+* It depends on your servers MIME-Settings, if the font is presented correctly to the browser - for me best worked .ttf and .woff (tested on a raspi 4b)
+    * These mime-settings should work:
+	    * .otf: application/x-font-opentype
+		* .ttf: application/x-font-ttf or application/x-font-truetype
+		* .woff: application/font-woff
+		* .woff2: application/font-woff2
+		* .eot: application/vnd.ms-fontobject
+	* You can convert fonts to other formats on fontsquirrel.com under generator
+* Keep in mind - webfonts are always a little tricky and not every font with every server and every browser will work

 ## Icons and Background-Images
 * You can use the inbuilt images or the images uploaded under the images tab or any free url you like
 * You can also use a variable inside the image-url.
 This may be useful for example for weather-forecasts.
 Use this pattern: